pkdone/k8s-cld-mgr/README.md

 3. Once all the StatefulSet's 3 Cloud Manager Automation Agents are successfully running, run the following command to list the 3 pods for the 3 agents:

+    ```
     $ kubectl get pods
+    ```

  You can also view the the state of the deployed environment via the [Google Cloud Platform Console](https://console.cloud.google.com) (look at both the “Kubernetes Engine” and the “Compute Engine” sections of the Console).

-4. [OPTIONAL] Check one of the three running Cloud Manager Automation Agent Pods (Containers) to see if it is running correctly:
+4. **OPTIONAL:** Check one of the three running Cloud Manager Automation Agent Pods (Containers) to see if it is running correctly:

     ```
     $ kubectl logs mytestapp-mongodb-agent-0